“Don’t ask what the world needs. Ask what makes you come alive, and go do it.”

 Because of the pain from my health challenges, I felt the need to help others who are dealing with their unique health agony.
 That’s because I want them to get out of suffering and feel their most energetic and confident self.

 By improving my health, I discovered the desire to improve other areas of my life.
 This included my professional life, relationships, and personal growth.
-After delving deeper into those areas, I also felt the urge the help others who want to enhance their overall life.
+After delving deeper into those areas, I also felt the urge to help others who want to enhance their overall life.

 This holistic approach is the key to living a well-balanced life.
 Hence that’s where my passion currently is and what I spent most of my time doing.
 When diving into topics of integrated life improvement, I feel alive and connected to my core.